r-clements/feature-importance/README.md

-# feature-importance
+# Feature Importance

-Materials for a lesson on feature importance
+This repo contains materials (notebook and csv file) for a lesson on feature importance.